SumoLogic/sumologic-kubernetes-collection/docs/installation.md

   sumologic/sumologic
 ```

-We documented some often customizations:
+We documented some common customizations:

 - [Override names of the resources](#override-names-of-the-resources)
 - [Authenticating with container registry](#authenticating-with-container-registry)